adamwespiser/wespiser.com/my-site/posts/2020-02-02-Command-Line-Haskell.md

 Stack is a build tool primarily designed for reproducible builds, done by specifying a resolver in a configuration file, usually your projects `stack.yaml` and `package.yaml`
 With Stack's scripting feature, we still get reproducible builds by specifying a resolver, but move this specification to the file we are compiling, or as a command line argument.
 Therefore, for the sake of simplicity, we'll assume that these scripts are run outside of a stack project, and stack is invoked in the same directory as the script file.
-When running a stack script inside of a stack project, it's important to consider that stack will read settings from your `project.yaml` and `stack.yaml`, which may cause issues.
+*Note:* When running a stack script inside of a stack project, it's important to consider that stack will read settings from your `project.yaml` and `stack.yaml`, which may cause issues.

 There are at least two additional motivations, besides reproducible builds, that you might want to use Stack's scripting feature:
- - Lower the configuration barrier: write an independently compiling Haskell source code file with package dependencies without having to configure a new stack or cabal project.
+* Lower the configuration barrier: write an independently compiling Haskell source code file with package dependencies without having to configure a new stack or cabal project.
 Personally, I find this helpful when exploring new libraries or writing small programs.
- - Using Haskell as a scripting language, or replacement for Shell/Bash/Zsh.
+* Using Haskell as a scripting language, or replacement for Shell/Bash/Zsh.
 This use case pairs well with the `Turtle` library, although this approach does have downsides.

 This article contains the following examples of using scripting with stack:
- - A basic example
+* A basic example
- - A simple Servant server that statically serves your current working directory
+* A simple Servant server that statically serves your current working directory
- - An example of a bash install script, and Haskell replacement that can be run as a cron job.
+* An example of a bash install script, and Haskell replacement that can be run as a cron job.
- - Using stack script to launch ghci
+* Using stack script to launch ghci

 ## Stack Scripting Interpreter
 #### Intro